Shreveport Pirates: Aftermath

 The Gliebermans eventually re-emerged in the CFL owning the Ottawa Renegades.
 Like their previous efforts, the Renegades were a failure.

 Some notable players include former New Orleans Saints running back Gill Fenerty and defensive end Dexter Manley.
 Kicker Björn Nittmo was also a fan favorite, both for making some very long field goals and for being friendly to the fans, often attending meetings of their booster club.
 Jon Heidenreich played two seasons with the club, and later became popular as a wrestler (WWC Universal Heavyweight Championship).
 Two players, Joe Montford and Elfrid Payton, later went on to fame as winners of the CFL's Most Outstanding Defensive Player Award (added to this pair is Greg Stumon, who was a former winner of the same award).
 Uzooma Okeke went on to become one of the best linemen in the history of the Montreal Alouettes and won the 1999 CFL Most Outstanding Lineman award.
 He became a scout with the Alouettes in 2007.

 The Pirates booster club was formed during the team's first season to support the team, and remained active long after the team became defunct, spearheading various later attempts to get another professional football team in the Shreveport area.
+The last such professional outdoor team to play in the area would be the Shreveport Knights, who played one season in the Regional Football League in 1999; all of the other efforts to launch a professional league (both XFLs, both UFLs, the 2020s USFL and the AAF) either rejected or never seriously considered playing there.
+Professional football in the Shreveport area has otherwise been limited to arena football.